Early Recruiting: When Does Recruiting Really Start for Student-Athletes?

 Is anything being done to delay the rise in early recruiting?

 The NCAA created new early recruiting rules for lacrosse in April 2017, effective Aug.
 1, 2017.
-The rule bans college coaches from contacting lacrosse recruits in any way before Sept.
+They also passed the same rules for softball, effective April 25, 2018.
+The rules ban college coaches from contacting lacrosse or softball recruits in any way before Sept.
 1 of their junior year.
-Many speculate that it will have a very positive impact on lacrosse recruiting for coaches, parents and, most importantly, the athletes.
+Many speculate that it will have a very positive impact on lacrosse and softball recruiting for coaches, parents and, most importantly, the athletes.

 And early recruiting doesn't just affect DI and upper-level DII schools.
 Lower-level DII, DIII and NAIA schools usually wait to see who doesn't get picked up by the top-tier programs and start recruiting there.
-However, now that DI recruiting classes are filling up sooner, the other division levels can start their processes earlier, as well.
+However, the quicker DI recruiting classes fill up, the faster the other division levels can start their processes, as well.

 If you need any help creating your recruiting game plan, our recruiting experts know all the in’s and out’s of the process.
 Give them a call at 866-495-5172 to figure out where you’re at in the recruiting process and determine your next steps.